RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

 The Admin
 ----------

-Ra makes use of the django admin to leverage the process of authentication, authorization and CRUD operation(s).
+Django ERP framework makes use of the django admin to leverage the process of authentication, authorization and CRUD operation(s).
 This is done by

 1. Using a different admin site.